xrettle/verbatim-rag/docs/verbatim_blog.md

 **Use cases:** Compliance-required formatting, API responses with fixed schemas, systems where output format must be predictable.

-Static mode can be used per question as well, generating a different template for the first ~100 questions, then only finding the best suited template for the subsequent queries (e.g. using embedding similarity to the question to find the best suited template).

 ---

 ### 2. **Dynamic Mode** - Adaptive Formatting (Default)